konnected-io/docs/security-alarm-system/setup/assign-pins.md

 If you haven't wired the Konnected device into your actual sensors yet, you can test out the connection to SmartThings.
 Simulate a door closing on pin `D1` by taking a jumper wire and connecting pin `D1` directly to `GND` on the same side.
+You should see a **single blink** of the blue LED indicating that the device has communicated with SmartThings.
+Look in the app and the door/window should be closed.

-Now remove it.
-The device in SmartThings that was set for Pin D1 should show as open now!
+Now remove the wire.
+You'll see a blink again, and the sensor in SmartThings that was set for Pin D1 should show as open now!
 Connect the wire again and see it close.
 Repeat to test other pins.

 ##### **Next Step:** [Wiring](/security-alarm-system/wiring)